AaHaHaa/gas_UPPE/README.md

 ## Capabilities:<br>
 1. It solves the pulse propagation with
-   - RK4IP (Runge-Kutta under the interaction picture) if single-mode (http://www.sciencedirect.com/science/article/pii/S0010465512004262).
+   - [RK4IP](http://www.sciencedirect.com/science/article/pii/S0010465512004262) (Runge-Kutta under the interaction picture) if single-mode.
+   - [MPA](https://ieeexplore.ieee.org/document/8141863) (massively parallel algorithm) if multimode.

 > [!NOTE]
 > I know that split-step algorithm is common, but I'd like to advocate people to switch to RK4IP since RK4IP has a higher-order truncation error, which allows higher precision or larger step size (and faster simulation).

-   - MPA (massively parallel algorithm) if multimode (https://ieeexplore.ieee.org/document/8141863)

 2. Adaptive step-size control are implemented for both RK4IP and MPA, which improves the performance and allows users to be free from worrying the reliability of a simulation.

 > [!NOTE]
 > Although adaptive-step-size control for RK4IP isn't new with published papers, adaptive-step-size control for MPA is new.
 I didn't publish a separate paper discussing this numerical scheme, which is perhaps the fastest and the most convenient numerical scheme for general multimode situations (as in step-index, graded-index, or hollow-core fibers, etc.) by far (written on 2/14/2024).
-The implementation detail is described in the supplement of https://doi.org/10.1364/JOSAB.500586.
+The implementation detail is described in the supplement of [[1]](#references-our-papers).

 3. Support both scalar and polarized scenarios, controlled with `sim.scalar=true/false`.
 4. The gas encompasses noble (`He`, `Ne`, `Ar`, `Kr`, `Xe`) and Raman-active gases (`H<sub>2</sub>`, `N<sub>2</sub>`, `O<sub>2</sub>`, `air`, and `CH<sub>4</sub>`).